MANISH-SAHANI/Airbnb-NYC-2019-Analysis/README.md

 Additionally, the code in the R-script file is well-structured, clearly commented, and organized in a logical fashion, making it easy for any user to understand and apply the code to their own data and projects.

 ```
-                               You can just clone the repository or download the repository to have a look
+<p align="center"> You can just clone the repository or download the repository to have a look</p>
 ```